kitttn/voi-test-assignment/README.md

 * OkHttp client is not shared between two instances of Retrofit services
 * Not handling potential exception when no browser exists to authenticate user
 * generateHeaderSignature is part of the AppStorage class - should be moved somewhere.
+* Storage is not checked for existing tokens - we launch Spotify auth flow every time app starts.
+* I don't check text widths in recyclerview - this should be done, of course